Picture taken by Park View Academy Student in Saltley, Birmingham

 As a photographer he was part of the original Handsworth Self Portrait project in 1979 and was also a co-founder of Ten8 an international photography magazine.
 He spent a period co-running a community photography project in Birmingham and he continues to carry out photography commissions for clients.
 More recently he curated a photography project about community by Andrew Jackson which was part of the re-launch of BVSC in Birmingham.

 Together with Timm Sonnenschein, Emma-Jo Tucker, Kieran Connell and others he has completed a large self-portrait project for the New Library of Birmingham shot in locations across the city.
-This will be seen for the first time when the library opens in September 2013.
+This was seen for the first time when the library opened in September 2013.